vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authorization-gui/README.md

  * If it says "Permission denied", this means you didnt give your current address write permission(got to step 6).
  * If it says "ERC20: transfer amount exceeds balance", the current address doesn't have enough tokens.

-## ERC20 Test Dapp - Write Disabled
+## ERC20 Test dApp - Write Disabled

 Note: The project has to be built and deployed using `npm run start`.
 Then  navigate to `http://localhost:5200/`.

-Inorder to use the ERC20 Test Dapp there are a few steps we need to follow.
+Inorder to use the ERC20 Test dApp there are a few steps we need to follow.
 You would need an ERC20 contract.
-You need to deploy it then use it's contract address inside of the ERC20 Test Dapp.
+You need to deploy it then use it's contract address inside of the ERC20 Test dApp.

 1. Deploy any ERC20 Smart Contract on VMware Blockchain blockchian(Same blockchain metmask is connected to)
 2. Copy contract address and provide it in variable "contractAddress" found in src/app/dapp/dapp.component.ts.
 3. Save file and run ng serve.
-4. Navigate to ERC20 Test Dapp found on the left pane.
+4. Navigate to ERC20 Test dApp found on the left pane.
 Note: The From Adress is taken from your current metmask account and the contract address is the ERC20 Smart Contract address deployed in step 1.
 5. The Get Token Balance button allows you to check the balance of the current user(From Address/Current Metamask Acoount)
 6. The Transfer Tokens button enables you to send ERC20 tokens to the address provided in the "To Address" input field.
 Click the transfer button metamask pops up the click approve.